AplaProject/apla-docs-en/introduction/api2.rst

     table/{name}
 ==============================
-**GET** Returns information about the requested table in the current ecosystem.
+**GET**/ Returns information about the requested table in the current ecosystem.

 The next fields return: